arulvel07/ignitersday4/README.md

     - designed them with css (format/colours/animations/videos/photos)
     - Only front is developed, since im not familiar with backend at this
     - Organised college logo and video in a seperate folder named '/assets'

+"Frontend prototype only, built to simulate the Tinker Lab access system UI.
+Backend is not implemented as this project focuses purely on conceptual UI design."

 ## Folder Structure